taublast/MultiColumnsListView/README.md

 ## ToDo:

 Explain the code, maybe create a blog post.
-Until the feel free to play with the source code, custom controls are in a shared project  so you can include them easily in your own soluctions.
+Until then please feel free to play with the source code, custom controls are in a shared project  so you can include them easily in your own soluctions.
-The implementation is in the cross-platform project, take a look i have left some comments inside.
+The implementation is in the cross-platform project, please take a look i have left some comments inside.

 ## License